bytedance/android-inline-hook/doc/manual.md

 **ShadowHook** is an Android inline hook library which supports thumb, arm32 and arm64.

+ShadowHook is now used in TikTok, Douyin, Toutiao, Xigua Video, Lark.

 If you need an Android PLT hook library, please move to [ByteHook](https://github.com/bytedance/bhook).